 Use this questionnaire to record your specific COPD symptoms.
 Share your answers with your COPD treatment team.
 Only they can assess your COPD symptoms and determine if adjustments need to be made to your treatment.
-This information is provided for your education and is not a substitute for diagnosis by a healthcare professional.
-Ask your doctor, nurse or respiration therapist about your treatment options.
+This information is provided for your education and is not intended to replace discussions with a healthcare provider.
+Ask your doctor, nurse or respiratory therapist about your treatment options.

 Important Safety Information

 - PERFOROMIST Inhalation Solution is a long-acting beta2-adrenergic agonist (LABA) used to control the symptoms of COPD in adults with COPD.
 COPD is a chronic lung disease that includes chronic bronchitis, emphysema, or both.